Automotive Quality Management Standard

 - The certificate must be issued within 120 days of the last day on site at the initial or renewal event

-A TS 16949 organization is expected to refer to the new fourth edition “Rules” and its many changes and clarifications.
+- A TS 16949 organization is expected to refer to the new fifth edition “Rules” and its many changes and clarifications.

 If You Do Not Qualify for TS 16949 Third Party Registration